Posted on 24 Feb 2022

-The UN Security Council (UNSC) continues to track the detrimental role that organized crime, illicit flows and markets, and criminal actors are playing in zones of conflict.
+The UN Security Council (UNSC) continues to track the detrimental role that organized crime, illicit flows and markets, and criminal actors are playing in conflict zones.

 We initially analyzed all UNSC resolutions from 2000 to 2017, and coded them for references to any form(s) of organized crime discussed in the resolution.
 Since 2017, the material has been updated annually.